-The D-Force has 6 boost presets (P1-P6), each of which can be individually programmed and accessed quickly on-thefly using a variety of methods.
+The G-Force II has 6 boost presets (P1-6), each of which can be individually programmed and accessed quickly on-the-fly using a variety of different methods.

 There is an additional preset called "SCr", which is the preset that is activated when the scramble feature is used.
-See page 12 for more info on scramble.
+See page 10 for more info on scramble.
 "SCr" can be set up and used just like any other preset, so effectively there are actually 7 presets in total.

-Whilst 7 presets may be more than most people will use, there are a number of ways they can be utilized to further finetune your boost to suit whatever it is you plan to do with your car, whether it be for street, towing, drag or circuit racing.
-See the suggestions listed on page 18 for ideas on different ways the boost presets (and other features) can be used.
+Whilst 7 presets may be more than most people will use, there are a number of ways they can be utilized to further fine-tune your boost to suit whatever it is you plan to do with your car, whether it be for street, drag, circuit, or drift.
+See the suggestions listed on page 14 for ideas on different ways the boost presets (and other features) can be used.